xaya/xaya_tutorials/libxayagame Component Relationships.md

 The game state processor (GSP) is composed of libxayagame and the game logic.
 It is responsible for computing the current state of the game.

-The libxayagame libary takes care of complex blockchain logic and provides an easy to implement interface for game developers.
+The libxayagame library takes care of complex blockchain logic and provides an easy to implement interface for game developers.

 Game logic is written by developers for their games.